-Bryant Miller Olive represents public and private sector participants in public-private partnership (P3) initiatives.
-We advise local governments and for-profit and not-for-profit organizations pursuing P3 projects, as well as federal agencies providing financing for P3 projects.
-We assist these entities in developing and implementing creative solutions when available public resources are inadequate to satisfy demands for or when private enterprise may enhance the provision of public facilities and services.
+Bryant Miller Olive advises local governmental units, for-profit and not-for-profit organizations responsible for projects and federal government agencies financing projects involving public-private partnership (P3) initiatives to provide creative solutions when public resources are not sufficient to satisfy demand for public goods, or when the dynamics of a public project are enhanced by private enterprise.
 The countless definitions of “P3 project” all share a basic theme: contractually allocating risks and rewards between the public sector and private sector at some or all of the points along the asset life cycle –– planning, designing, financing, constructing, operating, maintaining, and owning.

 Bryant Miller Olive lawyers know how to reconcile the differing perspectives of the public and private sectors, which often pose a major risk to P3 projects.
 Bryant Miller Olive attorneys are intimately familiar with procurement and contracting strategies designed to guard the public trust, while attracting private investment.
 International experience coupled with local knowledge helps unify the P3 stakeholders: bankers, contractors, designers, developers, governments, investors, and operators.

 Our P3 experience includes complex transportation projects, port facilities, convention centers, housing, public utilities, healthcare, water and sewer, education, stadiums, arenas, civic centers, prisons, public buildings, parking facilities, solid waste management facilities and electric generation and transmission facilities.
 Some highlights: